Corporate Social Responsibility

 Orleton & District Junior Football

 As part of our ongoing community support, we are providing architectural services free of charge for Orleton & District Junior Football Club’s new clubhouse.
 The club has been providing football training for children of all abilities from surrounding areas since 1976 and the teams compete in the Herefordshire Junior Football League.
 However, they are in dire need of updated facilities.
-We have designed a new clubhouse, gained planning permission and the project is due to be completed in 2021.
+We have designed a new clubhouse, gained planning permission and the project is due to be onsite in 2022.

 Par For The Socially Distanced Course